gourabdg47/gourabdg47.github.io/_posts/2025-04-06-governance & compliance.md

     - _Third-Party Vendor Risk_: A bank conducts annual vulnerability scans on vendor systems and reviews compliance with contractual SLAs.

+#### Playbooks
+A **playbook** is a predefined, step-by-step guide that outlines how to detect, respond to, and recover from specific security incidents or operational scenarios.
+Playbooks standardize responses to ensure consistency, efficiency, and compliance with organizational policies and regulatory frameworks (e.g., NIST, ISO 27001).
+##### Key Components of a Playbook

+1. **Objective**: The goal of the playbook (e.g., "Respond to a ransomware attack").

+2. **Roles & Responsibilities**: Who does what (e.g., SOC analysts, IT teams, legal/compliance).

+3. **Detection Steps**: How to identify the incident (e.g., alerts from SIEM, user reports).

+4. **Containment Actions**: Isolate affected systems to prevent spread (e.g., disconnect from the network).

+5. **Eradication Steps**: Remove threats (e.g., delete malware, patch vulnerabilities).

+6. **Recovery Procedures**: Restore systems and data (e.g., use backups, validate integrity).

+7. **Communication Plans**: Notify stakeholders (e.g., executives, customers, regulators).

+8. **Post-Incident Review**: Document lessons learned and update defenses.

 ---